BharathBabu9999/interest-calculator/README.md

 - Modify values inline
 - Click "Save" to confirm or "Cancel" to discard changes

+### Bulk Updating Interest Rates

+1. Click "Update All Rates" button in the controls section
+2. Enter the new interest rate (% per month) in the modal dialog
+3. Click "Update All" to apply the rate to all transactions
+4. Confirmation message shows how many transactions were updated

 ### Importing Data

 1. Click "Import from CSV"